Chinmay1206/M2-EmbSys/Project/6_Images & Videos/Readme.md

-Contains Circuit Daigrams of the Automatic Water Level Controller.
+Contains Images and videos of the Automatic Water Level Controller ckt with working .